Favourited 294 times

 We are Dan and Micha and are the latest stewards of our farm and land, a 27 acre homestead located in the Southern Oregon Coast Range.
 A clean and clear mountain creek runs the length of the property.
 We practice permaculture techniques with an eye towards sustainability.
 We care for goats, alpacas, chickens, ducks, bees, dogs, and cats.
 There is an orchard with a variety of fruit trees including apples, pears, plumbs, cherries, kiwi, and figs. There are perennial grapes and berries.
 Our veggie garden houses multitudes of foods that last us throughout the year; fresh, dried, canned, fermented, and frozen.
 We run a small rental business out of two rooms in our home through an online rental platform and eat breakfast and dinner communally with our guests and volunteers.

 There is a lot to learn on a homestead as diverse as our farm.
 There is also a platform to share.
 We not only seek those who wish to learn, but more so, those that wish to collaborate.
-This farm has visible and spiritual imprints from multitudes of volunteers over the years.
+This farm has lasting imprints from multitudes of volunteers over the years.
 It's a canvas we can all respectfully add to.

 Volunteers are required to work Tuesday through Saturday, 5 hours a day.
 Work ranges from daily chores like milking goats, feeding animals, and helping in meal prep, to garden/orchard work, to larger group projects like building hugelkultur beds, to specialized jobs that interest the volunteers.
 For example, if one was interested in bee keeping, fermentation, and compost building, we can cater hours of work towards learning those skills as long as it fits within the framework of what we do.
 Weekends are off and we frequently take volunteers out to explore the beauty that the coast and coastal forests and rivers have to offer.